Steyning Line

 The Steyning Line was a railway branch line that connected the West Sussex market town of Horsham with the port of Shoreham-by-Sea, with connections to Brighton.
 It was built by the London, Brighton and South Coast Railway, and opened in 1861.
 It was 20 miles (32 km) in length.
 It followed the course of the River Adur for much of its extent and was alternatively known as the Adur Valley Line.

 The line never developed as a through route, and it remained dependent on agriculture and local industry.
 At one time it had been hoped that through traffic via Guildford might develop, but apart from occasional passenger excursion journeys, this business did not materialise.
-The rural traffic based on agriculture declined and proved unsustainable, and the line closed on 7 March 1966.
+The rural traffic based on agriculture declined and proved unsustainable, and the line closed under the Beeching axe on 7 March 1966.

 History

 Early proposals

 In the 1830s a number of proposals for railway connections between London and Brighton were put forward.
 Robert Stephenson was associated with the London and Southampton Railway, later to be renamed the London and South Western Railway (LSWR).
 He advanced a project to build from Wimbledon on the Southampton line to Brighton, making use of the Mole Gap, where the River Mole has made a passage through the North Downs near Dorking, and the Shoreham Gap near Shoreham, cutting through the South Downs.
 The route is very nearly a direct southward line, leading to Shoreham, six miles west of Brighton.
 At the time Shoreham was an important seaport.